Closing date for entries: 25 March 2021

 The students’ year group will be taken into account when awarding marks.

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening on 11 June 2020.
+Judges will select 4-6 finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 27 May 2021.

 £750 of science or design and technology equipment for school use plus a £50 gift voucher for the winning individual or team member.
 All finalists and their schools will receive a framed certificate.